kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ## General Observations

 Code is generally well structured and readable.
-The Github linked project is easy and successful to set up.
-The reviewer observed that he did not encounter any errors in the tests that would have required the project to fail.
+Project is easy to set up from Github repository.
+The reviewer observed that he did not encounter any errors in the tests that would have required the project to fail the review.

 # Final Conclusion